erwinpasia/NVIDIA-DLI-Advanced-Technical-Workshop-Fundamentals-of-Deep-Learning/README.md

 - Requires less labeled data for training new models.
 - Achieves high accuracy with minimal computational resources.

-## End-to-End Workflow Acceleration

-The course emphasizes building efficient workflows where every stage—from data preprocessing to model training—is optimized using state-of-the-art tools.
-By integrating libraries like TensorFlow and Keras into these workflows, participants can achieve significant speedups compared to traditional methods.

-### Benefits of Optimized Workflows:
-- Faster iteration cycles due to reduced computation time at each stage.
-- Scalability across larger datasets without sacrificing performance.

 ## Final Project: Object Classification

 In the final project, participants will apply their knowledge by building a computer vision model that distinguishes between fresh and rotten fruit.
 This project will involve: